spwhitton/git-remote-gcrypt/README.rst

 Quickstart
 ..........

-Install as `git-remote-gcrypt` in `$PATH`.
+* Install `git-remote-gcrypt` by running the supplied `install.sh` script.

-Configure the list of participant gpg keys:
+* Configure the list of participant gpg keys:

     ::

         git config --global gcrypt.participants YOURKEYID

-Create an encrypted remote by pushing to it:
+* Create an encrypted remote by pushing to it:

     ::